JulieMontoya/Random_Beeb_Stuff/yson/README.md

 will be interpreted when it appears in Boolean context as the present state of B1.
 However, in a Numeric context, it will be interpreted as the value 1.

+Symbolic constants for status bits have an automatic inverse form specified by including **un** in the name.
+For instance, if **B8** is represented by the symbol `gum_chewed`, then any time the symbol `gum_unchewed` is seen, it will be read as `NOT gum_chewed`.

+## OPERATION LISTS

+An AND list consists of a series of Boolean tests, **all** of which must be TRUE for the list to succeed.
+Tests are performed in turn and as soon as the first one returns FALSE, the program jumps to the list's FALSE address; or if all tests returned TRUE, execution continues from the end of the list.

+An OR list consists of a series of Boolean tests, **any** of which can be TRUE for the list to succeed.
+Tests are performed in turn and as soon as the first one returns TRUE, the program jumps to the list's TRUE address; or if all tests returned FALSE, execution continues from the end of the list.

+# THE OUTPUT CODE

+The output will be in the form of a BeebAsm source code file.